ivanrododendro/pg-autoexplai-ai-analysis/README.md

 Your PostgreSQL instance must be configured with auto_explain to generate execution plans in the log files.
 Setting must be logged in order for the script to identify the end of th plan.

+## Configuration Files

+### prompts.txt

+This file contains the prompts used for AI analysis.
+It should include the following prompts:

+- `PLAN_ANALYSIS`: The main prompt for analyzing execution plans.
+- `FINAL_ANALYSIS`: The prompt for the final analysis

+Ensure that these prompts are properly defined in the file for accurate AI analysis.

+### api_keys.txt

+This file should contain your API keys for OpenAI and Google Gemini.
+The file should have the following structure:
+- openai_key=your_openai_api_key_here
+- gemini_key=your_google_api_key_here

+Replace `your_openai_api_key_here` and `your_google_api_key_here` with your actual API keys.

+**Important:** Keep this file secure and do not share it publicly.
+Add it to your .gitignore file to prevent accidental commits.

+## Notes

+- Ensure both `prompts.txt` and `api_keys.txt` are in the same directory as the script.
+- The script will automatically read these files when executed.
+- If you're using a specific AI model (OpenAI or Google Gemini), you only need to provide the corresponding API key.

 ## Usage

 ### Basic Usage